 CARDINAL COUPLE RADIO'S LATEST BROADCAST IS UP AND RUNNING IN THE ARCHIVED SOUNDCLOUD. .
-We have full coverage of Field Hockey, Hoops, Soccer and much, much more!
+We are the leader in UofL women's sports from a fan's perspective!
 CLICK THE CRESCENT HILL MICROPHONE TO HEAR OUR LATEST BROADCAST !!

 Tuesday, May 31, 2011

 Kyvin Goodin-Rogers, Makayla Epps verbal to UofL Women's basketball

 They may just be finishing their sophomore years, but Makayla Epps and Kyvin Goodin-Rogers have

 a pretty firm grasp of the future.
 They announced verbals to the University of Louisville women's basketball team.
 The talented duo from Marion County High School in Lebanon, KY. are widely considered two of the best in the Class of 2013 basketball nationwide... not to mention Kentucky...and it looks like UofL head coach Jeff Walz has cleared the bases again with another recruiting triumph.

 Both have already played four years of high school basketball, beginning as 7th graders, and have shown interest in the Cardinals since freshmen.
 They've made visits to the UofL campus, played in AAU events there and are a part of the Kentucky Premier Select team...where they played on the same team as Cardinal signee Sara Hammond last summer.

 Makayla is a 5'10" guard and the daughter of former UK men's basketball player Anthony Epps.
 She averaged over 16 points a game in both her freshman and sophomore years and she's been selected for the Courier-Journal Kentucky girls All-State team the last two years.